-- (1) An applicant for an aeronautical telecommunication service certificate shall employ, contract, or otherwise engage: - (a) a senior person identified as the chief executive who: - i. has the authority within the applicant's organization to ensure that all activities undertaken by the organization can be financed and carried out to meet applicable operational requirements; and - ii. is responsible for ensuring that the organization complies with the requirements of this CAR; and - (b) a senior person or persons responsible to the chief executive for ensuring that the applicant's organization complies with its operation manual; and - (c) sufficient Personnel to operate and maintain the facilities listed in the applicant's operation-manual - (2) An applicant for an aeronautical telecommunication service certificate shall ensure that each authorized personnel responsible to place into operational service any of the facilities listed in the Operation Manual is competent and qualified. - (3) An applicant for aeronautical telecommunication service certificate shall ensure that no facility listed in their operation manual is placed into operational service unless the person placing the facility into operational service is authorized and is assessed as competent. - (4) An applicant shall provide those personnel with written evidence of the scope of their authorization according to the approved training program - (5) In particular, the applicant shall ensure that: - (a) Each maintenance person has been appropriately trained according to the training types as part of the training programme approved by the authority. - (b) Each training type mentioned in the approved training programme should fulfil the training standards requirements listed in the PACA guidance ATSEP Competency Based Training, manual no. 1.3.5. - (c) each maintenance person needs to be assessed and approved as a competent and qualified person by the authority. - (6) An applicant shall establish a procedure to maintain the competence of those authorized personnel; - (7) An applicant for the grant of an aeronautical telecommunication certificate shall establish procedures to ensure that their maintenance personnel are not subject to fatigue by ensuring that: - (a) Maintenance personnel does not serve for more than eight (8) consecutive hours or does not serve for more than twelve (12) hours during a period of twenty-four (24) consecutive hours, unless a rest period of at least eight (8) hours at or before the end of the twelve (12) hours of duty have been attained; - (b) At any time, minimum two maintenance personnel shall be present in a shift; and - (c) in an emergency, maintenance personnel refrain from performing any duties for at least twenty-four (24) consecutive hours at least once during each 7 consecutive days.
+- (1) An aeronautical telecommunication service provider shall employ, contract, or otherwise engage: - (a) a senior person identified as the chief executive who: - i. has the Authority within the service provider's organization to ensure that all activities undertaken by the organization can be financed and carried out to meet applicable operational requirements; and - ii. is responsible for ensuring that the organization complies with the requirements of this CAR; and - (b) a senior person or persons responsible to the chief executive for ensuring that the service provider's organization complies with its operation manual; and - (c) sufficient Personnel to operate and maintain the facilities listed in the service provider's operation-manual - (2) An aeronautical telecommunication service provider shall ensure that each authorized personnel responsible to place into operational service any of the facilities listed in the Operation Manual is competent and qualified. - (3) An aeronautical telecommunication service provider certificate shall ensure that no facility listed in their operation manual is placed into operational service unless the person placing the facility into operational service is authorized and is assessed as competent. - (4) An aeronautical telecommunication service provider shall provide those personnel with written evidence of the scope of their authorization according to the approved training program - (5) In particular, the service provider shall ensure that: - (a) Each maintenance person has been appropriately trained according to the training types as part of the training programme approved by the Authority. - (b) Each training type mentioned in the approved training programme shall fulfil the training standards requirements listed in the Authority ATSEP Competency Based Training, manual no. 1.3.5. - (c) Assessors are accepted by Authority to conduct assessments for their ATSEP, to ensure that competency standards and safety are maintained. - (d) Each maintenance person needs to be accepted as a competent and qualified person by the Authority. - (6) An aeronautical telecommunication service provider shall establish a procedure to maintain the competence of those authorized personnel; - (7) An aeronautical telecommunication service provider for the grant of an aeronautical telecommunication certificate shall establish procedures to ensure that their maintenance personnel are not subject to fatigue by ensuring that: - (a) Maintenance personnel does not serve for more than eight (8) consecutive hours or does not serve for more than twelve (12) hours during a period of twenty-four (24) consecutive hours, unless a rest period of at least eight (8) hours at or before the end of the twelve (12) hours of duty have been attained; - (b) At any time, minimum two maintenance personnel shall be present in a shift; and - (c) in an emergency, maintenance personnel refrain from performing any duties for at least twenty-four (24) consecutive hours at least once during each 7 consecutive days.